bifurcationkit/BifurcationKit.jl/docs/src/index.md

 ## Other softwares

 We were inspired by [pde2path](http://www.staff.uni-oldenburg.de/hannes.uecker/pde2path/).
-One can also mention the venerable AUTO, or also, [XPPAUT](http://www.math.pitt.edu/~bard/xpp/xpp.html), [MATCONT](http://www.matcont.ugent.be/) and [COCO](https://sourceforge.net/projects/cocotools/) or [Trilinos](https://trilinos.org/).
+One can also mention the venerable AUTO, or also, [XPPAUT](http://www.math.pitt.edu/~bard/xpp/xpp.html), [MATCONT](http://www.matcont.ugent.be/), [CL_MATCONTL](https://github.com/careljonkhout/cl_matcontL, [COCO](https://sourceforge.net/projects/cocotools/) or [Trilinos](https://trilinos.org/).
 Most continuation softwares are listed on [DSWeb](https://dsweb.siam.org/Software).
 There is also this MATLAB continuation [code](https://www.dropbox.com/s/inqwpl0mp7o1oy0/AvitabileICMNS2016Workshop.zip?dl=0) by [D. Avitabile](https://www.maths.nottingham.ac.uk/plp/pmzda/index.html).

 In Julia, we have for now a [wrapper](https://github.com/JuliaDiffEq/PyDSTool.jl) to PyDSTools, and also [Bifurcations.jl](https://github.com/tkf/Bifurcations.jl).